Azure-Samples/open-liberty-on-aro/guides/howto-integrate-aad-oidc.md

 # Integrate your Liberty application with Azure Active Directory OpenID Connect

-In this guide, you will integrate your Open Liberty application with Azure Active Directory OpenID Connect for security.
-The Open Liberty application is running on an Azure Red Hat OpenShift (ARO) 4 cluster.
+In this guide, you will integrate your Liberty application with Azure Active Directory OpenID Connect for security.
+The Liberty application is running on an Azure Red Hat OpenShift (ARO) 4 cluster.
 You learn how to:
 > [!div class="checklist"]
 >
 > * Set up Azure Active Directory